winglang/playground/src/tutorials/01-tutorial.md

-# The Wing language integrates infrastructure and application logic
+# The Wing language integrates infrastructure and application logic.

 Initially we are going to create our first cloud resource.